 Give a man a fish and you feed him for a day; teach a man to fish and you feed him for a lifetime.

 The old proverb about giving a man a fish has special relevance when it comes to financial habits.
 The sad reality for many American high school students is that they are not taught basic personal finance in high school.
 Compounding the issue is the fact that discussing money is often considered to be inappropriate or rude.

 As a result, far too many people are ignorant about topics like compounding interest, credit scores, and debt-to-income ratios.

 Teaching your child lessons on personal finance doesn’t require an economics degree.
 In fact, it doesn’t even require a parent who is good with their finances.

-Suppose a parent is facing huge credit card debt and unable to assist their child with paying for college.
+Suppose a parent is facing huge credit card debt and is unable to assist their child with paying for college.
 Though it might be difficult, that parent could sit their child down and explain the mistakes that brought them to their present situation.
-That parent could explain how a large porition of their income goes to credit card companies as interest… not reducing their debt, but supplying corporate profits.
-A discussion on the dangers of borrowing money and an explanation of terms like principal balance, interest, and interest rates could be life changing for the child.
+That parent could explain how a large portion of their income goes to credit card companies as interest… not reducing their debt, but supplying corporate profits.
+A discussion on the dangers of borrowing money and an explanation of terms like principal balance, interest, and interest rates could be life-changing for the child.

 Parents who have solid personal finance habits should focus on passing those financial habits on to their kids.
 Applying these lessons when making decisions about paying for school is a great way to put them into practice.

-It is hard to place a value on teaching lessons about responsibly managing money, but there is no doubt that it is incredibly valuable.
+It is hard to place a value on teaching lessons about responsibly managing money, but there is no doubt that it is incredibly useful.

 A college student with these lessons instilled can avoid many of the expensive pitfalls that trap other students and result in decades of hardship and regret.